 Prominent cabinet ministers & those close to the ruling party, INC were indicted of gross embezzlement.
 Former PM Manmohan Singh who’s otherwise lauded for his personal integrity, sage & conduct was shamed for presiding over the most corrupt governments in decades.
 Rightly so, as the head of the government he was answerable for the conduct of his colleagues who embezzled fortunes during the heydays when foreign investments were pouring in & Indian economy was growing at a breakneck pace.
 The media turned the judge, jury & the executioner.
 The masses hailed a truly “independent” Indian press which was fearless in taking on the establishment albeit a feeble one.

-As the unpopularity of the Manmohan government grew the slogans for purging corruption & making politicians accountable gained momentum across the length & breadth of the country.
-Amid the chaos & popular sentiment turning against the regime, Anti-corruption crusaders like Anna Hazare; who the media hailed as the new Gandhi & others openly challenged the government & demanded immediate formation of an anti-corruption authority/ombudsman as a check against future cases of malfeasance.
+As the unpopularity of the Manmohan government grew the slogans for purging corruption & making politicians accountable gained momentum.
+Amid the chaos & popular sentiment turning against the regime, Anti-corruption crusaders like Anna Hazare; hailed as the “new Gandhi” & others openly challenged the government & demanded immediate formation of an anti-corruption authority/ombudsman as a check against future cases of malfeasance.
 The movement popularly known as the Jan Lokpal movement gathered momentum like nothing before.
 Many opposition parties including the now incumbent BJP sensing electoral dividends joined the bandwagon for demanding the enactment of a stern Anti-corruption law.

 Where went Lokpal?